xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 # Introduction
 While telemetry has gain more popularity in the last few years, we still see a lof of customers that are hesitant to start using it.
 Telemetry is still seen for many as a black box.

 There are already many great articles that cover the concepts and basics of telemetry.
-It gives great examples of what can be done and why telemetry should be used and I suggest that you have a [look at them](https://xrdocs.io/telemetry/).
+It gives great examples of what can be done and why telemetry should be used and I suggest that you have a [look at them](https://xrdocs.io/telemetry/tutorials/).
 However, many times people struggle when they start building their telemetry stack and it is not as easy as we may think.

 This article is intended to share an up to date telemetry stack that can easily be spinned up using Docker, it provides configuration example for both dial-in and dial-out streaming methods and shares a few tips and tricks to work with telemetry models and collectors.

 # Context
 ## QOS Interface Statistics
-Collecting QOS interface statistics has been a recurring demand for our customers.
+Collecting QOS interface statistics is a recurring demand of our customers.
 Knowing the bandwith utilization of an interface is often not enough and having the distribution of traffic among QOS classes gives a better view of the traffic profile.

 ## Yang Models
 Yang models used for telemetry are not always perfect, sometimes they do not exactly fit our needs.
 There is so much data with many differents models, it may happen that a particular model has a wrong data type.
 In the **Cisco-IOS-XR-qos-ma-oper:qos/interface-table** Yang model, which is used to retrieve QOS interface statistics, the **class-name** leaf inside a service-policy is not seen as a key.
 We are in the situation of an unkeyed list and it often causes issues with collectors.